 How do I find the shutter count on my Nikon D40X?

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D40X has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D40X has taken up to now by uploading a recent image to the free online shutter count finder app.

 Does the Nikon D40X feature an autofocus assist light?